Why We Get Selfish When Options Are Plentiful — and Kinder When They’re Scarce

-We love to believe that kindness is something innate.
+We like to think that kindness is something innate.
 As if it’s a stable trait: you’re either generous or you’re not.
 But in real life, every act of helping is a moment of choice.
 Should you assist a colleague or finish your own task?
 Should you get off the couch to hold the door or stay in your comfort zone?
 We constantly weigh our options.

-A study published in Nature Communications revealed that the willingness to help is largely determined not by character, but by the environment.
-People tend to be more generous when they are in “scarce” conditions—meaning when attractive opportunities are limited.
-Conversely, when there are plenty of appealing options, selfishness tends to increase, reports ZMУ Science.
+A study published in Nature Communications found that the willingness to help is shaped more by the environment than by character.
+ZMУ Science reports that people tend to be more generous in “scarce” conditions — when attractive opportunities are limited.
+Conversely, when appealing options are plentiful, selfishness tends to increase.

 How It Was Tested